 - Course Inquiry.
 Indicate how this particular version of the course (readings, theme, central questions) maps onto larger course goals.
 The course inquiry is what sets up the intellectual work at the heart of the course.
 How does this cluster of texts, questions, problems invite students into the purposeful engagement of college writing and composing?

 - Course Goals/Learning Objectives.
 A well-developed course is designed around specific course goals and student-learning objectives; these goals and objectives should be articulated for your students (perhaps in a paragraph or a few sentences and a bulleted list) in your syllabus.
 What will your students do, reflect on, or make in this course?

 - Required Materials.
 Books, course management software, etc.

 - Revision Process.
 An explicit description of how student work circulates and is read, reviewed, and revised, including attention to how presentations, writing group feedback, individual conferences, or other activities will be used to help students to develop and revise projects.

-- Information Literacy, Reflective Writing, and Multimodal Composition Components.
+- Field Research/Documentary, Information & Digital Media Literacy, Reflective Writing, Studio, and Multimodal Composition Components.
 More here.

 - Grading.
 Describe grading principles and procedures for individual projects (methods of response and evaluation) and the course as a whole.